igarash1/Better-SPOJ/README.md

-Better-SPOJ
+SPOJex
 ===========

 A chrome extension for some subtle changes in the website.

 Current Features
 --------------------
-* Points displayed conveniently
+* Points displayed on the problem list

   ![Points displayed beside all problems](https://github.com/igarash1/Better-SPOJ/blob/master/ad_list.png "all classical problems")